qiime/Topiary-Explorer/user_guide/source/database_connectivity.rst

  * You should also first review the `TopiaryExplorer Window <./topiaryexplorer_window.html>`_ guide, which covers the Database Pane.

- * [DOUG PLEASE EDIT!!]
-You have a working mysql database on your system, with a user account already created.
+ * You have a working mysql database on your system, with a user account already created.
+You can download the current version of MySQL here: http://dev.mysql.com/downloads/mysql/

 Tutorial Input Files
 --------------------